MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaRoleManagementEntitlementManagementRoleAssignmentScheduleRequest.md

 ## SYNOPSIS
 Create a new unifiedRoleAssignmentScheduleRequest object.
 This operation allows both admins and users to add, remove, extend, or renew assignments.
-To run this request, the calling user must have multi-factor authentication (MFA) enforced, and running the query in a session in which they were challenged for MFA.
+To run this request, the calling user must have multifactor authentication (MFA) enforced, and running the query in a session in which they were challenged for MFA.
-See Enable per-user Azure AD Multi-Factor Authentication to secure sign-in events.
+See Enable per-user Microsoft Entra multifactor authentication to secure sign-in events.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgRoleManagementEntitlementManagementRoleAssignmentScheduleRequest](/powershell/module/Microsoft.Graph.Identity.Governance/New-MgRoleManagementEntitlementManagementRoleAssignmentScheduleRequest?view=graph-powershell-1.0)
+This API is available in the following national cloud deployments.

 ## SYNTAX